007: Best Of Brosnan – GoldenEye24.10.15 # Review # 8 Comments

-To celebrate the 50th anniversary of 007, myself and fellow Movie Moron contributors DalmatianJaws and Adam Mason have been delving into the massive catalogue of movies to bring you joint reviews covering the franchise’s highs and lows.
-Adam and I will discuss the remaining most critically acclaimed and most critically derided movie of each Bond actor.
-This time around we’re reviewing GoldenEye.
+To mark next week’s release of Spectre (86% on Rotten Tomatoes right now), myself and fellow Movie Moron contributors DalmatianJaws and Adam Mason have been delving into the world of Bond to bring you joint reviews covering the franchise’s highs and lows.
+We originally did these breakdowns in 2012 but they’re just as relevant now.
+Here Adam and I discuss GoldenEye, or as Tina Turner would have it, Gold-en Gold-en-eyyyyyyyyye.
 It’s the first movie with Irish actor Pierce Brosnan as Bond, and it’s also his most highly praised entry into the series.
 Here’s the original trailer:

 DNWilliams: Alright, let’s start at the top: that opening bungee jump.
 Is it great, or is it great?

 Adam Mason: It’s freaking amazing.
 What a classic way of bringing Bond back to life.
 And Brosnan gets probably the single best Bond intro out of all the actors, with that hilarious toilet joke.

 DNW: I do enjoy that.
 The opening is a good combination of things that have been notably good about other Bond introductions.
 In our reviews we’ve taken note of Bond having a slow reveal in Dr No, On Her Majesty’s Secret Service and The Living Daylights in particular, which is what we get here – nice wide establishing shots of the dam and close-ups of Bond that don’t give you a good look at him.
 Followed by a wonderful stunt, reminiscent of the Roger Moore ski jump, all complemented by a lack of score.
 Brosnan doesn’t have the Union Jack parachute, of course.

 AM: Which is a minor shame.